 '''

---error-injection-phase=<number>

-Only for testing.
-NEVER use in production.

---delete-method=

-EXPERIMENTAL!
-Only for testing!
-This option will disappear again!

-== 0: Use new deletion method

-== 1: Use old deletion method

-default is 1 for compatibility.

 --logger=/path/to/usr/bin/logger

 Use an alternative syslog messenger.

 When empty, disable syslogging.

 --max-deletions=<number>

 When your network or your firewall rules are defective over a

 longer time, too many deletion links may accumulate at

 /mars/todo-global/delete- and sibling locations.

 This limit is preventing overflow of the filesystem as well

 as overloading the worker threads.

 --thresh-logfiles=<number>

 --thresh-logsize=<number>

 Prevention of too many small logfiles when secondaries are not

 catching up.
 When more than thresh-logfiles are already present,

 the next one is only created when the last one has at least

 size thresh-logsize (in units of GB).

 --timeout=<seconds>

 Current default: 600

 Abort safety checks and waiting loops after timeout with an error.

 When giving 'all' as resource agument, this works for each

 resource independently.

 The special value -1 means "infinite".

 --window=<seconds>

 Current default: 60

 Treat other cluster nodes as healthy when some communcation has

 occured during the given time window.

---stuck-seconds=<seconds>

-Current default: 3600

-Some warnings, like stucking fetch or replay, will appear in

-"marsadm view" after this silence period.

---keep-backup-hours=<hours>

 --keep-backups=<hours>

 link-purge-all and cron will delete old backup files and old

 symlinks after this number of hours.

 Current default: 168

 --threshold=<bytes>

 Some macros like 'fetch-threshold-reached' use this for determining

 their sloppyness.

 --systemd-enable=<0|1>

 Enable / disable any systemd actions.

 On by default.

 --host=<hostname>

 Act as if the command was running on cluster node <hostname>.

 Warning!
 This is dangerous!
 First try --dry-run

 --backup-dir=</absolute_path>

 Only for experts.

 Used by several special commands like merge-cluster, split-cluster

 etc for creating backups of important data.

 --ip-<peer>=<ip>

-Override the IP address of <peer> from the symlink tree, or as determined
+Override the IP address of peer> from the symlink tree, or as determined

 from old IP backups, or as determined from the list of network interfaces.

 Usually you will need this only at 'create-cluster' or

+'join-cluster' / 'merge-cluster' / 'split-cluster' for resolving

+ambiguities, or for telling the IP address of yet unknown peers.

+It is also useful at 'lowlevel-set-host-ip' for updating an

+already existing IP address.

+Hint: this option may be given multiple times for different

+parts.

+--ip=<ip>

+Equivalent to --peer-$host=<ip>

+where $host is usually the same as $(hostname), but you may

+use --host=<hostname> as an earlier argument for overriding

+the default <hostname>.

 '''